Update February 2019:

 - Condition 21: Construction Environmental Management Plan

-- Condition 23: hydrology – Surface Water Management Plan
+- Condition 23: hydrology – Surface Water Management Plan (and supporting document here)

 - Condition 24: hydrology – water quality monitoring strategy